example42/puppet-tp/README.md

 ## Usage in Puppet code

 The user defined types (or defines, or user defines) provided by tp module can be used in Puppet manifests to manage installation and configuration of applications.
-They can be very simple and essential ( tp::<define> { 'Application name': }) but provide several paramters which can be used to customise and fine tune the managed resources as needed.
+They can be straightforward and essential ( tp::<define> { 'Application name': }) but provide several parameters which can be used to customise and fine-tune the managed resources as needed.

 ### Common uses